 - A Certificate is awarded to students in VET courses who have fulfilled the requirements of an Australian Qualifications Framework (AQF) VET qualification.
 A Transcript of Competencies Achieved listing all units of competency satisfactorily achieved accompanies the Certificate.

 - Students who have achieved partial completion of an AQF VET qualification will receive a Statement of Attainment, which lists all units of competency achieved towards the qualification.
-These documents are issued by the NSW Education Standards Authority (NESA) on behalf of the school system’s Registered Training Organisations (RTOs).
+These documents are issued by NESA on behalf of the school system’s Registered Training Organisations (RTOs).
 In the case of TAFE - delivered courses or courses delivered by a private provider (a non-systems RTO), the statement is issued by the TAFE or the RTO.
 The qualification is recognised within the AQF.